-In February 2021, tipifarnib was granted Breakthrough Therapy Designation from the FDA for the treatment of patients with recurrent or metastatic HRAS mutant head and neck squamous cell carcinoma, or HNSCC, with variant allele frequency \geq 20% after disease progression on platinum-based chemotherapy.
+In February 2021, tipifarnib was granted Breakthrough Therapy Designation from the FDA for the treatment of patients with recurrent or metastatic HRAS mutant head and neck squamous cell carcinoma, or HNSCC, with variant allele frequency $\geq$ 20% after disease progression on platinum-based chemotherapy.

 On July 6, 2021, we announced a clinical collaboration with Novartis Pharma AG, or Novartis, to evaluate the combination of tipifarnib and alpelisib, a PI3 kinase alpha inhibitor, in patients with HNSCC whose tumors have HRAS overexpression and/or PIK3CA mutation and/or amplification.
 In the fourth quarter of 2021, we commenced a Phase 1/2 open-label, biomarker-defined cohort study, which we call the KURRENT-HN trial, to evaluate the safety and tolerability of the combination, determine the recommended dose and schedule for the combination, and assess early antitumor activity of the combination for the treatment of such patients.
 Under the terms of our collaboration agreement with Novartis, we sponsor the KURRENT-HN trial and supply tipifarnib, and Novartis supplies alpelisib.
-On December 16, 2021, we announced dose administration for the first patient in the PIK3CA cohort and, in August 2022, we announced dose administration for the first patient in the HRAS overexpression cohort in KURRENT-HN.
-In an ongoing effort to prioritize those programs with the highest potential to create value for patients, health care providers and stockholders, and because we are seeing promising clinical activity in the PIK3CA cohort, we have elected to prioritize the determination of the optimal biologically active dose, or OBAD, for the PIK3CA cohort and discontinue enrollment in the HRAS overexpression cohort.
-We expect to determine the OBAD for the PIK3CA cohort in mid-2023.
+On December 16, 2021, we announced dose administration for the first patient in the PIK3CA cohort and, in August 2022, we announced dose administration for the first patient of a durable clinical response with the combination of tipifarnib and alpelisib in a patient with PIK3CA-mutated squamous cell carcinoma of the tonsil.
+Since that time, we have continued dose escalation and have observed evidence of clinical activity at multiple doses, with no dose-limiting toxicities to date for the combination.
+We are now evaluating patients in the study's highest planned dose cohort to inform the selection of the optimal biologically active dose, or OBAD, for the combination.
+Once we determine the OBAD, we intend to initiate a dose expansion of patients with PIK3CA-mutated HNSCC in mid-2024.

 KO-2806.
 Our newest product candidate, KO-2806, is a next-generation farnesyl transferase inhibitor, or FTI, which we believe demonstrates improved potency, pharmacokinetic and physicochemical properties relative to earlier FTI drug candidates.
 In January 2023, we announced the clearance by the FDA of our investigational new drug, or IND, application for KO-2806 for the treatment of advanced solid tumors.
-We intend to evaluate the safety, tolerability and preliminary antitumor activity of KO-2806 in a Phase 1 first-in-human study as a monotherapy and in combination with other targeted therapies.
-We expect to initiate this Phase 1 study, which we call the FIT-001 trial, in the second half of 2023.

 In April 2023, we presented preclinical data at the American Association for Cancer Research Annual Meeting highlighting the potential use of FTIs in combination with two distinct classes of targeted therapies.
-The first of two posters revealed robust synergy between tipifarnib and the standard-of-care antiangiogenic tyrosine kinase inhibitor axitinib in cell- and patient-derived xenograft models of clear cell renal cell carcinoma.
-The second poster reported regression of multiple models of KRAS inhibitor-resistant non-small cell lung cancer by addition of tipifarnib to adagrasib or sotorasib therapy.
-We believe these data support the potential to use FTIs as combination agents to prevent or delay emergence of resistance to certain classes of targeted therapies.
+The first of two posters revealed robust synergy between tipifarnib and the standard-of-care antiangiogenic tyrosine kinase inhibitor, or TKI, axitinib in cell- and patient-derived xenograft models of clear cell renal cell carcinoma, or ccRCC.
+The second poster reported regression of multiple models of KRAS inhibitor-resistant non-small cell lung cancer, or NSCLC, by addition of tipifarnib to adagrasib or sotorasib.
+We believe these data illustrate the potential to use FTIs as combination agents to prevent or delay emergence of resistance to certain classes of targeted therapies.
+We also believe these data support our rationale to combine KO-2806 with TKIs in ccRCC and KRAS G12C inhibitors in NSCLC.